chongminggao/KuaiRec/index.md

 ## News!

+**2024.06.02: To facilitate the application of large language models (LLM) in recommendation systems, we collect caption information and category information for all videos and presented them in text format!**

+- The corresponding caption and category information can be downloaded here: [kuairec_caption_category.csv](https://github.com/chongminggao/KuaiRec/blob/main/kuairec_caption_category.csv).
+Additionally, we have packaged them into the `KuaiRec.zip` file, which can be downloaded from the download section below.
+- The descriptions of the caption and category information are available [here](#6-descriptions-of-the-caption-and-category-fields-in-kuairec_caption_categorycsv-added-on-20240602).

 **2022.05.16: We update the dataset to version 2.0.** We made the following changes:

 - We removed the unused video `ID=1225` from all tables having the field `video_id` and re-indexed the rest videos, i.e., `ID = ID - 1 if ID > 1225`.